denislobanov/lsxnr/blog/content/post/looking-at-clusters.md

 ### The hammer: K8S

 Kubernetes has basically won this war, at least in industry, and its the de-facto standard for deploying microservices.
+Instead of rehashing that which you already know, lets look at it from the perspective of potato ownership:

 **Advantages:**

-1. Containarised deployment provides security in process isolation.
-1. Process resource limitation - processes using more resources than specified get restarted, this can be advantages from a HA and security perspecive, as you avoid hardware lockups.
-1. Centralised deployment configuration, as code; YAML, YAML everywhere as you define what your cluster looks like in one place.
-SDN and all...
-1. Software defined network topologies - good from a security perspective for isolation.
-1. Industry standard; when in Rome.
-Pods run docker images, you can use existing stuff.
+1. You're in Rome - guides aplenty for most problems.
+1. Docker - technically an extension of the above point, existing guides and containers for most things.
+1. Existing operators - automation already written for you.

 **Disadvantages:**